boucadair/CATS-framework/draft-ldbc-cats-framework.md

                    :                                :  +---|CS-ID 2|
                    :                                :      +-------+
                    :<-------------------------------:
-            Service CS-ID 1, instance CIL-ID 3 <metrics>
+            Service CS-ID 1, instance CIS-ID 3 <metrics>
             Service CS-ID 2, <metrics>

 ~~~
 {: #fig-cats-example-overlay title="Example CATS Metric Distribution"}

 The example in {{fig-cats-example-overlay}} mainly describes a per-instance computing-related metric distribution.
-In the case of distributing aggregated per-site computing-related metrics, the per-instance CIL-ID information will not be included in the advertisement.
-Instead, a per-site CIL-ID may be used in case multiple sites are connected to the Egress CATS-Router to explicitly indicate the site the aggregated metrics come from.
+In the case of distributing aggregated per-site computing-related metrics, the per-instance CIS-ID information will not be included in the advertisement.
+Instead, a per-site CIS-ID may be used in case multiple sites are connected to the Egress CATS-Router to explicitly indicate the site the aggregated metrics come from.

-A CIL-ID is not required if the edge site can support consistently service instance selection.
+A CIS-ID is not required if the edge site can support consistently service instance selection.

 ## Service Demand Processing